openware/yellow-org/blog/2021-09-24-yellow-defi-is-now-an-official-sponsor-of-supabase.md

 ### Supabase Explained

-[Supabase](https://supabase.io?ref=yellow.org) is an open-source alternative to Firebase and is designed specifically to help developers set up their back-end within minutes.
+<p><a href="https://supabase.io?ref=yellow.org" target="_self">Supabase</a> is an open-source alternative to Firebase and is designed specifically to help developers set up their back-end within minutes.</p>

 You have a Postgres database, as well as an authentication service.
 The main point of appeal and how it differentiates itself is because all of its tools are open-source.